ExpressLRS/Docs/docs/quick-start/transmitters/betfpvlr3pro.md

 ![Device Manager](../../assets/images/DeviceMngr.png)
 </figure>

-If not and you're seeing a bunch of Yellow Warning icons for the RadioMaster Serial Port, download the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
+If not and you're seeing a bunch of Yellow Warning icons for the BetaFPV Lite Radio 3 Serial Port, download the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
 Extract/unzip the contents of the package into a folder and run the `VCP_V1.5.0_Setup_W7_x64_64bits` executable.

 Using the ExpressLRS Configurator, select the appropriate version and the correct Device Target and set the Flashing method to `EdgeTXPassthrough`.